 Wrong.
 You had a one in three chance to start, but now that Monty has shown you one of the losing doors, you have a two-thirds chance of winning by switching.
 Here is why.
 There are three possible three-doors configurations: (1) good, bad, bad; (2) bad, good, bad; (3) bad, bad, good.
 In (1) you lose by switching, but in (2) and (3) you can win by switching.
 If your folk numeracy is still overriding your rational brain, let’s say that there are 10 doors: you choose door number one, and Monty shows you door numbers two through nine, all goats.
 Now do you switch?
 Of course, because your chances of winning increase from one in 10 to nine in 10.
 This type of counterintuitive problem drives people to innumeracy, including mathematicians and statisticians, who famously upbraided Marilyn vos Savant when she first presented this puzzle in her Parade magazine column in 1990. —Michael Shermer, “How Randomness Rules Our World and Why We Cannot See It”

 Shermer’s explanation of why the contestant should switch is incomplete and inadequate.
 Surprisingly, Marilyn vos Savant and before her Martin Gardiner, who presented an earlier version involving cards in his long-running column on mathematical games in Scientific American, have misled Shermer.
-Their conclusion about the probabilities that apply in this situation only holds if two unstated (and potentially false) assumptions are in fact true.
-To arrive at Shermer/vos Savant/Gardiner’s calculation of probabilities, we must (1) assume that Monte knows the winning door and (2) assume that Monte intended to reveal a losing door no matter which door the contestant initially choose.
-In other words, so long as we can safely assume that Monty will reveal a losing door but not the winning door before offering the chance to switch, the contestant should switch.
-The problem is, our experts here seem to be unaware of these underlying assumptions, or have failed to consider the possibility that they are false.
+His conclusion about the probability calculations which apply in this situation only holds if one stated and two unstated assumptions are true.
+To arrive at Shermer/vos Savant calculation of probabilities, the contestant must (1) assume that Monty knows the winning door, (2) assume that Monty intended to reveal a losing door no matter which door the contestant initially choose, and (3) assume Monty has no underlying motive when providing the offer to switch doors.

-Shermer, Gardiner, and vos Savant have erred in this fashion because they mistakenly believe that probabilities are inherent to physical situations.
-They fail to realize that probabilities are not “discovered” in the physical world around us, but are the result of judgements we make about what we do or do not know—and even, we shall see, about what we believe others do or do not know.
+Shermer has misunderstood and mischaracterized the Monty Hall Doors problem because he mistakenly believes that probabilities are inherent to physical situations.
+He fails to realize that probabilities are not “discovered” in the physical world around us, but are the result of judgements we make about what we do or do not know—and even about what we believe others do or do not know.

-Well, according to these experts, your “folk numeracy” misleads you into thinking it doesn’t make a difference—that your chance is the same with door 1 or door 3.
+Well, according to Shermer, their “folk numeracy” would mislead them into thinking it doesn’t make a difference—that the chances are the same with door 1 or door 3.
 But that would be wrong, according to “expert numeracy”.
 After all, to quote Shermer again,

 Our folk numeracy—our natural tendency to think anecdotally and to focus on small-number runs—tells us that it is 50–50, so it doesn’t matter, right?

-Despite your intuition that two doors remain and one has as good a chance as the other, according to Shermer et. al. you should in fact jump at the opportunity to switch your choice from door 1 to door 3 because, since door 2 has been revealed as a loser, door 3 has twice the probability of being the winner than does your original choice.
+According to Shermer, you should in fact jump at the opportunity to switch your choice from door 1 to door 3 because, since door 2 has been revealed as a loser, door 3 has twice the probability of being the winner than does your original choice.

-But wait—this analysis holds not just for you but for the other contestant as well (at least if she is as unaware of your pick as you are of hers).
-According to “expert numeracy” both of you should jump at the chance to switch.
-The door on the other side really is greener—each of you has a two-thirds chance of winning if you swap choices.
+But wait—this analysis holds not just for the first contestant but for the other contestant as well.
+According to “expert numeracy” both should jump at the chance to switch.
+The door on the other side really is greener—each has a two-thirds chance of winning if they swap choices.

-Obviously, there is something wrong with “expert numeracy”.
-Nothing materially has changed about what’s behind the doors in this second scenario.
-In both cases, Monte knows which door is the winning door (or more pertinently, as contestants, you assume he does).
-In both cases, Monte reveals the middle door to harbor a goat.
+Obviously, there is something wrong with this sort of “expert numeracy”.
+Nothing materially has changed about what’s behind the doors in this two-contestant scenario.
+In both cases, Monty knows which door is the winning door (or more pertinently, the contestants assume he does).
+In both cases, Monty reveals the middle door to harbor a goat.
 In both cases, there were originally “three possible three-doors configurations: (1) good, bad, bad; (2) bad, good, bad; (3) bad, bad, good”, but the conclusion that there is an advantage in switching is now false.

-In short, the experts have missed something here.
+In short, the experts have missed something.
 They have failed to realize that probabilities differ based on what each individual doing a probability calculation knows.
-What has changed between the two scenarios is Monte’s motivation in revealing door 2, and the option he had (or might not have had) in following that motivation.

 Different observers have different knowledge and therefore properly assign different probabilities.
 And this means simply that probabilities are not inherent in things.
 “Randomness” does not rule our world, any more than “certainty” rules it.